-All photos are courtesy of the Clean Energy Resources Teams
+All photos are courtesy of the Clean Energy Resources Teams and Illinois Green Economy Network (IGEN)

-Model Solar Zoning for Minnesota Municipalities
+Model Solar Zoning for Illinois Municipalities

-Every Minnesota community should have zoning language that addresses solar energy systems.
+Every Illinois community should have zoning language that addresses solar energy systems.
 Solar installations are a form of development, and development regulations, including zoning and subdivision ordinances, need to incorporate the variety of development forms that solar installations can take.
 Moreover, incorporating solar land uses and development in the ordinances recognizes that the community's solar resources are a valuable asset with economic and environmental value that property owners will want to capture.
 Solar development regulation can help educate staff and community, as well as alleviate potential conflicts or confusion.

-Minnesota state statutes leave most solar development regulation to local governments; the State does not pre-empt or guide solar development except for enabling local governments to take certain options.
-Most importantly, Minnesota law leaves to local governments the challenge of defining solar "rights," including when property owners have an as-of-right solar development opportunity, when solar rights trump or are trumped by other property rights, and how or whether to protect solar installations from trees or buildings on adjacent properties.
+Illinois state statutes leave most solar development regulation to local governments; the State does not pre-empt or guide solar development except for enabling local governments to take certain options.
+Most importantly, Illinois law mostly leaves to local governments the challenge of defining solar "rights," including when property owners have an as-of-right solar development opportunity, when solar rights trump or are trumped by other property rights, and how or whether to protect solar installations from trees or buildings on adjacent properties.
+State law only protects solar development "rights" in the context of limiting Home Owners Associations (HOAs) from restricting solar development.